Visual Culture

 Documentary film, visual literacies, popular imagery, visual representations of race

-Marcy North
+Marcy L. North

 Post-print manuscript culture, paleography and the art of handwriting, book and manuscript production processes, reader marginalia, manuscript materials: pen, ink, and paper; Manuscript digitalization